DavidILLX/ncaa-project-de/README.md

      - Load data from GCS to BigQuery (raw tables)

 3. **Data Transformation with dbt**
-   - dbt models transform raw data into intermediate, dimensional, and fact layers
+   - DBT models transform raw data into intermediate, dimensional, and fact layers
    - Results are materialized in BigQuery

 4. **Visualization with Looker**